retrodans/adulting/docs/Garden/Scheduling/2024/2-2024-calendar.md

 - [ ] Maintenance
   - [ ] Final mow
-  - [ ] When the top growth dies back in autumn, remove the dead leaves to expose the crown to frost - this will help break dormancy and ensure a good crop of stalks the following year.
+  - [ ] Rhubarb - When the top growth dies back in autumn, remove the dead leaves to expose the crown to frost - this will help break dormancy and ensure a good crop of stalks the following year.
+  - [ ] Fruit trees - Remove stems which are not producing fruit
+  - [ ] Prune fruit trees
 - [ ] Sow (greenhouse)
   - [ ]
 - [ ] Sow (direct)